International Guitar Research Archive

-The International Guitar Research Archive (IGRA) is a specialized research collection housed in the University Library at California State University, Northridge (CSUN).
-It is one of the most comprehensive archives dedicated to the guitar and related plucked string instruments in the United States.
+The International Guitar Research Archive (IGRA) is a specialized research collection housed in the University Library at California State University, Northridge (CSUN), dedicated to the guitar and related plucked string instruments.
 The archive supports scholarly research and performance in classical, jazz, and folk guitar traditions by providing access to rare scores, personal papers, historic instruments, and recordings.

 History

 The origins of the IGRA trace back to the extensive private collection of Vahdah Olcott-Bickford, an award-winning classical guitarist and influential teacher who helped found the American Guitar Society in 1923.
-Known as the "grand lady of the guitar," Olcott-Bickford amassed a vast trove of guitar music, correspondence, journals, and instruments during her lifetime.
+Known as the "grand lady of the guitar," Olcott-Bickford assembled a large collection of guitar music, correspondence, journals, and instruments.

-After her death in 1980, her widower Robert Revere sought to preserve her legacy, and the collection was eventually donated to CSUN in 1987.
-The move followed years of legal and logistical challenges, including damage to Olcott-Bickford’s Hollywood Hills home in the 1971 Sylmar earthquake and theft of some rare items while in storage.
+After her death in 1980, her widower, Robert Revere, arranged for the collection to be donated to CSUN in 1987.
+The move followed years of legal and logistical challenges, including damage to Olcott-Bickford's Hollywood Hills home in the 1971 Sylmar earthquake and theft of some rare items while in storage.

-CSUN music professor Ron Purcell, a former student of Olcott-Bickford and a leading figure in guitar education, played a pivotal role in founding and developing the archive.
-Under his direction, IGRA expanded its holdings through additional contributions and grants, notably from the Augustine Foundation.
+CSUN music professor Ron Purcell, a former student of Olcott-Bickford, was an early proponent of establishing and growing the archive.
+Purcell helped obtain additional collections and grants for the archive, including support from the Augustine Foundation.

 Collections and scope

 IGRA houses over 15,000 pieces of guitar music, thousands of letters, journals, photographs, and rare instruments.
-The collection includes works and personal materials from legendary guitarists such as:
+The collection includes works and personal materials from well-known guitarists such as: